 Grout for Shower Tiles and Other Wet Areas

 Grout comes in a dry powder that needs to be mixed with water and is commonly used for tiled shower walls and floors.
 After the tiles have been installed on the walls and floors, grout is applied to fill the gaps between the tiles.

 However, if the tiles meet a different surface or a bathroom fixture like your tub, for example, switch to using caulk.

 Caulk is a semi-liquid substance that usually comes packaged in tubes and can be used in more areas than grout.
 Whereas grout is restricted to shower wall and tiles, caulk can be used to seal gaps in windows or the boundary where any two construction materials meet.
 Caulk does especially well in angled seams.

 Now that the two substances’ uses have been covered, first-time DIYers will want to know how easy it is to use either of the two.
 If you have a project that calls for the use of caulk, we recommend letting a professional handle it.
 To apply caulk evenly, you’ll need a steady hand, one that can only be gained after years of experience.

 A project that needs grout, on the other hand, is easier to do.
 Just be prepared for an extensive cleanup afterward as applying grout to tiles can get messy.

 Of course, if you have any doubts about any aspect of your DIY project, it would be better to call a professional.

 Handyman Connection of Lexington-Nicholasville offers a wide range of general contracting services, including tile and flooring.
-To get a free estimate, call us at (859) 274-4477, or fill out this form.
+To get an estimate, call us at (859) 274-4477, or fill out this form.